ruby/www.ruby-lang.org/en/news/_posts/2019-10-01-ruby-2-5-7-released.md

 Thanks to everyone who helped with this release.

-The maintenance of Ruby 2.5, including this release, is based on the “Agreement for the Ruby stable version” of the Ruby Association.
+The maintenance of Ruby 2.5, including this release, is based on the "Agreement for the Ruby stable version" of the Ruby Association.